Michigan's 7th congressional district

 Michigan's 7th congressional district is a United States congressional district in Southern Michigan and portions of Central Michigan.
-From 2004 to 2013 it consisted of all of Branch, Eaton, Hillsdale, Jackson, and Lenawee counties, and included most of Calhoun and a large portion of western and northern Washtenaw counties.
-The current district, which was created in 2022, is centered around Lansing, Michigan's state capital, and includes all of Clinton, Shiawassee, Ingham, and Livingston counties, as well as portions of Eaton and Oakland counties.
+The current district, drawn in 2022, centers around Lansing, Michigan's state capital, and includes all of Clinton, Shiawassee, Ingham, and Livingston counties, as well as portions of Eaton, Genesee, and Oakland counties.

-The district is currently represented by Democrat Elissa Slotkin, who previously represented the old 8th district.
+The district is currently represented by Republican Tom Barrett.
 The previous incarnation of this district was represented by Republican Tim Walberg, who now represents the state's 5th congressional district.